Edited by: Keri Stooksbury

 With the generous bonus categories and multipliers, it’s easy to earn lots of IHG One Rewards points.

-However, if you’re short on IHG One Rewards points, you can transfer points from a Chase Ultimate Rewards credit card at a 1:1 ratio to IHG One Rewards.
+However, if you’re short on IHG One Rewards points, the program is a Chase transfer partner so you can transfer points from a Chase Ultimate Rewards credit card at a 1:1 ratio to IHG One Rewards.
 We don’t recommend this transfer because you’re almost guaranteed to devalue your points, and there are so many fantastic ways to redeem your Chase Ultimate Rewards points other than transferring them to IHG!

 Recommended Chase Cards